mathigon/textbooks/content/divisibility/content.md

 > goals: calculator
 > section: distribution-of-primes

-The easiest way to check if a number is prime, is to try to divide it by all smaller integers.
+The easiest way to check if a number is prime is to try to divide it by all smaller integers.
 Computers can do this very quickly and efficiently.
 For _very large_ numbers, with hundreds of digits, there are also more efficient algorithms.
 Some of these even use probability to determine if a number is